myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 ![X2Go Client Screenshot - Creating a New Session](http://assets.digitalocean.com/articles/how-to-setup-a-remote-desktop-with-x2go-on-debian-8/create-new-session.png)

-In the **Session name** field, enter something to help differentiate between servers.
-This can be particularly useful if you plan on connecting to multiple machines, since all of the names will be listed in the program's main window once you save your settings.
+In the **Session name** field, enter a name that helps you identify this server.
+Having a unique name is particularly important if you plan on connecting to more than one machine.

 Enter your server's IP address or hostname in the **Host** field under **Server**.